tmo1/sms-ie/README.md

 ## Message Filtering

-SMS Import / Export can filter messages on export; see [here](MESSAGE-FILTERING.md) for an explanation of the filtering system and usage examples.
+SMS Import / Export can filter messages when exporting or wiping them; see [here](MESSAGE-FILTERING.md) for an explanation of the filtering system and usage examples.

 ### Encryption